 Managing projects – obviously that is essential, but it is not enough!
 Moreover, it is not necessary the job of a senior leader.
 Leaders are constantly thinking of their strategic portfolios – they have a ‘portfolio mindset'.
 But what about you?

-If you want to go from thinking like a director to thinking like VP, President or CEO then think ‘strategic portfolio’.
+If you want to go from thinking like a director to thinking like VP, President, or CEO, think ‘strategic portfolio’.
 Here are the reasons why:

-Leaders with ‘a portfolio mindset’ have an edge when it comes to strategy, with greater visibility & control over execution.
+Leaders with a portfolio mindset’ have an edge regarding strategy, with greater visibility & control over execution.
 It enables them to bridge the gap between strategy and execution, as well as to manage risks, maximize resources and ensure focus & alignment.

-A portfolio mindset doesn’t just mean thinking about project.
-You may be spending a lot of time on specific projects, attending regular project meetings and reviews for example.
-That however does not mean that you have achieved mastery in terms of your strategic portfolio.
-To master the portfolio you need to zoom out and to see the bigger picture – you need to adopt a ‘portfolio mindset’.
+A portfolio mindset doesn’t just mean thinking about a project.
+You may be spending a lot of time on specific projects, attending regular project meetings and reviews.
+However, that does not mean that you have achieved mastery in your strategic portfolio.
+To master the portfolio, you need to zoom out and see the bigger picture – you need to adopt a ‘portfolio mindset’.

-A portfolio mindset is very different from project mindset.
-It is as different as strategy and project management, or as different as being a project manager and being a business leader.
+A portfolio mindset is very different from a project mindset.
+It is as diverse as strategy and project management or as different as being a project manager and a business leader.

 The table below contrasts portfolio and project management.
-Scroll on down to explore the differences, or use the table to jump to a specific difference that grabs tour attention.
+Scroll down to explore the differences, or use the table to jump to a specific difference that grabs your attention.

-If you are going make the switch from a project mindset to a portfolio mindset, let the above list guide you.
+If you switch from a project mindset to a portfolio mindset, let the above list guide you.

 Rather than a narrow view of project success, focus on the broader goal of business success.

 While managing projects is often focused on the how (what needs to be done, when it needs to be done, the outputs required and so on), strategic portfolio management focuses on the Why – the strategic rationale for projects and initiatives.
-In particular what the business is trying to achieve – it’s strategy as well as it’s vision for success.
+In particular, what the business is trying to achieve – its strategy and vision for success.

 Have you got a strategic portfolio?
-You may have a portfolio of projects and initiatives but just how strategic is it?
+You may have a portfolio of projects and initiatives, but how strategic is it?
 To what extent is it connected to the success of your strategy or the advancement of your position?

-A strategic portfolio is that subset of projects and initiatives clearly linked to success.
-More specifically that are clearly linked to the performance of the business, the success of the strategy and the realisation of the vision.
+A strategic portfolio is a subset of projects and initiatives linked to success, more specifically, that are related to the performance of the business, the success of the strategy and the realization of the vision.

 Failing to manage a strategic portfolio means failing to manage money, strategy, risk and success.

-With a portfolio mindset the focus is on the strategy of the business, as opposed to just the project plan.
+With a portfolio mindset, the focus is on the business's strategy instead of just the project plan.

-Ensuring that a project(s) delivers on time and to budget is still the project leader's primary concern, but for the senior leader that is not enough.
-Delivering on the strategy is the primary focus.
+Ensuring that a project(s) delivers on time and to budget is still the project leader's primary concern, but for the senior leader, that is not enough.
+Delivering the strategy is the primary focus..

 Strategic portfolio management – the label says it all.
-The emphasis being on the word strategic.
-That means it is important – that it is linked to strategy and to success.
+The emphasis is on the word strategic, which means it is essential and linked to strategy and success.

-For a long time there was a widely held but mistaken view that leaders did strategy while execution was done by somebody else.
+For a long time, there was a widely held but mistaken view that leaders did strategy while execution was done by somebody else.
 But leadership is both strategy and execution.
-The leader staying involved is key to ensuring that confidence regarding execution matches the ambition of the strategy.
-It is key to bridging the gap between strategy and execution.
+The leader staying involved is critical to ensuring that confidence regarding execution matches the strategy's ambition, and it is key to bridging the gap between strategy and execution.

 Those running projects tend to put the project first.
-Regardless of whether it is an IT project, a HR project or anything else, the focus should be on business needs and priorities.
+Regardless of whether it is an IT project, a HR project or anything else, the focus should be on business needs and priorities, and the.
 The perspective is business first.

 ‘Hands off' my project is a natural response from any project manager who is invested lots of time and energy in getting a project off the ground.

-A key factor distinguishing the leader from the project manager is the ability to put the business, rather than the project first.
-This requires the project manager or sponsor is able to put their ego in their back pocket.
+A key factor distinguishing the leader from the project manager is the ability to put the business rather than the project first.
+This requires the project manager or sponsor can put their ego in their back pocket.

-Yet, decisions are often made on a project by project basis, with little consideration of the wider context and the range of other projects and initiatives that are underway.
+Yet, decisions are often made on a project-by-project basis, with little consideration of the broader context and the range of other projects and initiatives underway.

-We are emerging from a boom period for projects to an era of budget cuts and consolidation.
-Organizations have had to get good at doing things they previously struggled with, including screening, prioritizing and sequencing projects and scrapping projects that no longer make sense.
+In 2022-23 organizations emerged from a boom period for projects to an era of budget cuts and consolidation.
+Suddenly, they have had to get good at doing things they previously struggled with, including screening, prioritizing, sequencing, and scrapping projects that no longer make sense.

-With a portfolio mindset, project resourcing decisions are not just budgetary or financial decisions, but strategic decisions that must reflect the commitments and priorities of the organization.
+With a portfolio mindset, project resourcing decisions are not just budgetary or financial decisions but strategic business decisions that must reflect the commitments and priorities of the organization.
 This is a multi-million dollar issue/question for leaders.

 A portfolio mindset adopts an integrated approach to project planning and resourcing, with coordinated decisions and joined up thinking.

-When decisions are made on a project by project basis this can result in everybody doing their own thing and a proliferation of projects and priorities.
-As a result, resources, are dissipated – being thinly spread, rather than being focused where they can have the greatest impact.
+When decisions are made on a project-by-project basis, this can result in everybody doing their own thing and a proliferation of projects and priorities.
+As a result, resources are dissipated – being thinly spread rather than being focused where they can have the most significant impact.

 A strategic portfolio mindset is a prioritization mindset.
 It is about ensuring that resources are allocated to those projects and initiatives that are most closely linked to success.

-A portfolio mindset is important because running isolated or stand-alone projects typically results in suboptimal outcomes, for example:
+A portfolio mindset is essential because running isolated or stand-alone projects typically results in suboptimal outcomes, for example:

 Some initiatives may be performing, while others are not.
-But what is the overall performance or health of your business unit or organization's project portfolio?
+But what is your business unit's overall performance or health or organization's project portfolio?

-Because they are used to looking at projects in isolation, leaders typically have limited visibility or control over their portfolios.
-They may not have accurate and up-to-date information on the performance or health of their portfolio or individual projects (e.g. status, spend, risk and so on).
+Because they are used to looking at projects in isolation, leaders typically have limited visibility or control over their overall portfolios.
+They may not have accurate and up-to-date information on the performance or health of their portfolio or individual projects (e.g. status, spending, risk and so on).

 The strategic portfolio should be a mindset rather than a blind spot.
-It should be front of mind for the leader.
-It should be something that gets them excited or frustrated (but does not leave them cold).
+It should be front-of-mind for the leader.
+It should get them excited or frustrated (but does not leave them cold).
 The leader should have visibility and control of the portfolio at all times.
-All this assumes that the success of portfolio and the success of the business are clearly linked.
-If they are not, then the portfolio is not really a strategic portfolio.
+All this assumes that the success of the portfolio and the success of the business are linked.
+If they are not, then the portfolio is not strategic.

-A leader should be able to talk for at least 5 minutes on their portfolio if asked.
-They should be able to clearly communicate how the performance of the portfolio underpins confidence in the execution of the strategy and realization of the vision.
+A leader should be able to talk for at least 5 minutes about their portfolio if asked.
+They should be able to communicate how the portfolio's performance underpins confidence in the execution of the strategy and realization of the vision.

-Adopting a portfolio mindset naturally leads to more consistent processes, procedures and supports across projects.
-The result is greater visibility and control of the portfolio.
-That means better decisions and fewer surprise setbacks.
+Adopting a portfolio mindset naturally leads to more consistent processes, procedures and support across projects.
+The result is greater visibility and control of the portfolio, which means better decisions and fewer surprise setbacks.

 For project mangers the focus is on the talent/skills required for a particular project.